Connect with us

 In its focus on either the individual or the social collective, prior studies have largely overlooked the possibility that imagination can occur within interpersonal interactions.

 We wanted to see how collaborative imagination might influence feelings of closeness.
 So in the first psychology experiment exploring this interactive process, we paired strangers to complete a collaborative imagination task.
 They needed to work together to imagine and describe a positive, shared future experience that could realistically occur – such as going for a hike together in the forest or meeting for dinner at a restaurant.
-We asked for details, including where and when the will occur, what people will do and how they will feel.
+We asked for details, including where and when the event will occur, what people will do and how they will feel.

 To rule out other possible explanations for any effects we might see, we had other volunteers complete one of two alternative tasks.
 One group of participants paired up to collaborate on an interactive task that didn’t involve imagination, such as putting together a jigsaw puzzle.
 Another group of participants each worked independently to imagine a future experience shared with their assigned partner.